Prospero Pichay Jr.

 Prospero Arreza Pichay Jr. ([ˌpɾoːs.pɛˈɾo pɪˈt͡ʃaɪ̯], born June 20, 1950), also known as Butch Pichay, is a Filipino politician who served as Representative of Surigao del Sur's 1st district in the Philippine House of Representatives from 1998 to 2007 and from 2016 to 2022.
 He was the chairman of the House Committee on National Defense in the 13th Congress and deputy speaker in the 17th and 18th Congresses.
 He is a member of the formerly dominant political party Kabalikat ng Malayang Pilipino and was a senatorial aspirant in the 2007 Philippine Senate election but lost.

-Early life
+Early life and education

 Pichay was born on June 20, 1950, in the town of Cantilan in the then-province of Surigao (now Surigao del Sur).
 He is the son of former Carmen, Surigao del Sur Provincial Treasurer Prospero Pichay Sr. He is the brother of Philip Pichay, a former congressman and mayor of Cantilan.
-He is also a relative of Wenceslao Arreza, former mayor of Carmen, Surigao del Sur; Alfred Arreza, former mayor of Carrascal, Surigao del Sur; and Carmeling Pichay-Crisologo, former Governor of Ilocos Sur whose husband is former Ilocos Sur Representative Floro Crisologo.
+He is also a relative of Wenceslao Arreza, former mayor of Carmen, Surigao del Sur; Alfred Arreza, former mayor of Carrascal, Surigao del Sur; and Carmeling Pichay-Crisologo, former governor of Ilocos Sur whose husband is former Ilocos Sur Representative Floro Crisologo.

 Pichay went to Tandag Central Elementary School and graduated in 1962.
 He went to Saint Peter's Seminary of Surigao and graduated in 1966.
 He graduated Bachelor of Science in Commerce at De La Salle University in Manila in 1970.